SECRET-GUEST/tiny-scripts/Bash/crypto mining/README.md

 ```

+# Easily install a crypto miner on raspbery pi

+This guide provides step-by-step instructions on how to mine Bitcoin using a Raspberry Pi, either solo or by joining a mining pool.
+While solo mining is more private, mining in a pool can increase the chances of earning rewards due to combined computational power.

 ### 1. Prerequisites: Ensure you have a Raspberry Pi with an operating system already installed.

 The following 'bis' steps are specifically for those who wish to participate in a mining pool.
 If you follow the main tutorial without these additional steps, you'll be solo mining.
 Solo mining on a Raspberry Pi or else is not efficient due to the advanced hardware already deployed by professional miners, making it extremely challenging to mine a block on your own.
 Joining a mining pool can increase your chances of earning rewards, as you'll be combining computational power with other participants.